-As of December 31, 2012, we had cash and cash equivalents of \$102.1 million, which primarily consisted of money market mutual funds and checking accounts.
+As of December 31, 2013, we had cash and cash equivalents of \$155.3 million, which primarily consisted of money market mutual funds and checking accounts.
+Additionally, we held short-term investments in the amount of \$54.4 million all of which mature in 90 days or less.
 Since inception, we have financed our operations primarily through cash flow generated from operations.
+In addition, in October 2012, we received \$76.9 million of net proceeds from our IPO and in September 2013 we received \$65.0 million of net proceeds from our follow-on offering.

 Historically, our principal uses of cash have been funding our operations, capital expenditures and distributions to members.
-On October 4, 2012, we made a final distribution to members constituting approximately all of the cash generated from the operations of the LLC, since the last distribution to members and any other cash and cash equivalents on hand at the time of the distribution, other than any amounts received under the term loan facility, as described below.
+On October 4, 2012, we made a final distribution to the LLC members representing all undistributed earnings.
+The final distribution approximated all of the cash generated from the operations of the LLC through October 4, 2012.
 Following this final distribution, no additional distributions were made to members of the LLC.
 Additionally, following the Reorganization, our tax rate and related tax payments have increased significantly as we became subject to federal, state and additional city income tax.

-As discussed in greater detail under "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations-Financing Transactions" below, we entered into a term loan facility in September of 2012 that provided for a \$12 million term loan.
-Following the final distribution to members described above, the borrowings from the term loan facility were and will continue to be used to fund the short-term capital needs of our operations following the final distribution to members described above and our IPO.
-On December 24, 2012, we paid down \$6.0 million of the term loan.
-Additionally, we believe our existing cash and cash equivalents and cash flow generated from operations will be sufficient to meet our working capital and capital expenditure for at least the next twelve months and repay the remainder of the term loan facility by its due date on September 21, 2013.
+We entered into a term loan facility in September 2012 that provided for a \$12.0 million term loan.
+Following the final distribution to members described above, the borrowings from the term loan facility were used to fund the short-term capital needs of our operations following the final distribution to members and our IPO.
+On December 24, 2012, we paid down \$6.0 million of the term loan and on March 25, 2013, we paid off the remaining outstanding balance of \$6.0 million.
+As of December 31, 2013, we had no outstanding debt and no available line of credit.